Justin C. Danilewitz

 In 2019, Justin and his colleagues persuaded the U.S. Attorney’s Office of the Southern District of New York, and the New York Regional Office of the U.S. Securities and Exchange Commission, not to proceed with charges against a client in an insider trading investigation, after the SEC had expressed its intention to do so in a “Wells Notice” issued to the client.

-Justin also serves as vice chair of the Firm's Appellate Practice.
-An experienced appellate advocate and accomplished legal writer, Justin has written appellate briefs in both criminal and civil matters, and has represented public interest organizations as amicus counsel of record before the U.S. Supreme Court.
+An experienced appellate advocate and accomplished legal writer, Justin has written appellate briefs in both criminal and civil matters, and he has represented public interest organizations as amicus counsel of record before the U.S. Supreme Court.
 Justin successfully led the briefing and oral argument in the Pennsylvania Supreme Court relating to a matter of international interest – the Pennsylvania Attorney General's grand jury investigation into the Catholic Church – resulting in two landmark precedential opinions in favor of the clients, protecting the constitutional right to reputation, and changing the nature of grand jury practice in Pennsylvania.
-The Pennsylvania Association of Criminal Defense Lawyers recognized Justin for his successful efforts in this matter with the prestigious Alan Jay Josel Award for Advocacy.
+The Pennsylvania Association of Criminal Defense Lawyers recognized Justin for his successful efforts in that matter with the prestigious Alan Jay Josel Award for Advocacy.